Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-giftCards-issue.md

     + Attributes
         + count (number, required) - The number of Gift Cards generated.
         + values (Value, optional) - A list of Gift Cards generated.
 This list is only available if `count` < 1000.
         + csv (string, required) - A link to a CSV with details of the generated Gift Cards.
-This CSV will always contain the full code.
+This CSV will always contain the full codes (if the Gift Cards were not attached directly to Contacts).

     + Body